abskj/fujitsuNLPChallenge/README.md

 nlp based answer matching for faqs

 ## To Do:
-1. Create  the dataset class
+1. test module with accuracy detection
-2. Data loader
+2. notebook that runs on colab
-3. create the cnn model
+3. save and create file